-This page provides information about Quest’s response to Covid-19 for staff, students, and faculty.
+Classes are currently being run remotely at Quest University, and the campus remains closed to everyone but essential staff.
+This page provides further information about our response to COVID-19 for staff, students, and faculty.
 We are doing our part to mitigate the risks and effects of widespread infection and are responding to a quickly evolving situation.
 Below are key points about changes at Quest as well as public health guidelines and links to resources.

-- There is some debate on whether the coronavirus is airborne and, if so, whether that is one of the routes of infection.
-The science on this virus keeps evolving.
-Public health officials are advising caution even as the province gradually begins reopening.
+- Public health officials are advising caution as British Columbia continues with its phased reopening.
 BC is currently in Phase 3.
 Stay up to date on BC’s Restart Plan.

-- If you need help or if you can help others (e.g, with supplies, masks, groceries, other assistance), visit the Sea-to-Sky Covid-19 Mutual Aid Facebook group created by a visiting tutor, tobias c. van Veen.
+- If you need help or if you can help others (e.g, with supplies, masks, groceries, other assistance), visit the Sea-to-Sky Covid-19 Mutual Aid Facebook group created by Quest visiting tutor tobias c. van Veen.

 ACADEMICS AND EVENTS

 - We will transition to in-person learning when it’s safe to do so, in accordance with public health advice.